-The principal amount of the Corporate Facility must be less than \$75.0 million on December 31, 2022, \$60.0 million by June 30, 2023 and \$50.0 million by December 31, 2023.
-If the Company makes a prepayment of the Corporate Facility prior to May 12, 2022 (unless the repayment is made from a dividend received from Prime), a make whole premium is payable at LIBOR+6.5%.
+If the Company makes a repayment under the Corporate Facility prior to May 12, 2022, unless the repayment is made from a dividend received from Prime, a make whole provision is payable at LIBOR+6.5%.
+The security provided on the loan is similar to the existing Term Loan.
 The loan will be subject to financial and liquidity covenants.